intelligence-csd-auth-gr/extracting-semantic-relationships-from-greek-literary-texts/README.md

 ### Dataset
-The benchmark data can be found [here](https://drive.google.com/drive/folders/1GU_PgKTiiVL7iJgiKKkjrZiiePIvZGHX?usp=sharing).
+The benchmark data can be found in the _Data_ folder.
 Train, validation and test datasets follow a 80%-10%-10% split with all sets including the following features:

 - "text": Text Instance (can include up to three consequent sentences)
 - "relation": The underlying relation.
 (Values:"NoRel", "artAuthor", "artHero", "orgDate", "orgPlace", "pubDate", "workAt")